Presidential candidates are eyeing big Super Tuesday prizes

 Yes, it’s very early in the 2020 Democratic race.
 But we see two clear lanes emerging.

-Lane No. 1: The Mainstream Lane — Biden (if he runs), Beto, Harris, Klobuchar, Buttigieg, Booker and Gillibrand.
-You can also throw in Jay Inslee, John Hickenlooper and even Julian Castro.
+Lane No. 1: The Mainstream Lane — Biden (if he runs), Beto, Harris, Klobuchar, Pete Buttigieg, the mayor of South Bend, Indiana, Sen. Cory Booker, D-N.J., and Sen. Kirsten Gillibrand, D-N.Y..
+You can also throw in Washington Gov. Jay Inslee, former Colorado Gov. John Hickenlooper and even former Secretary of Housing and Urban Development Julian Castro.

 These are Democrats who, ideologically and temperamentally, aren’t all that different from Barack Obama (or where Obama would be if he were running in 2020).